-All for one, one for all Another component used in these tools is: Bundle Adjustement Cameras are determined independently, using the detected corresponences, and a global optimization step is often necessary to ensure a good fitting.
+ALL FOR ONE, ONE FOR ALL Another component used in these tools is:

+Bundle Adjustement Cameras are determined independently, using the detected corresponences, and a global optimization step is often necessary to ensure a good fitting.
 Many ready-to-use libraries for bundle adjustement exists...
-A problem of SCALE All these tools have a problem in common: the returned geometry is at an unknown scale... every proportion is correct, it is only that the measure unit is unknown.
+A PROBLEM OF SCALE All these tools have a problem in common: the returned geometry is at an unknown scale... every proportion is correct, it is only that the measure unit is unknown.
 This is because nothing is known about the scene and the camera (you may have been taken a photo of a car or of a car model).
 How to solve this?
 You need a measurement taken on the real object and the corresponding measure from the computed 3D model to calculate the scale factor!
 Most tools have a way to calculate/specify this scaling factor at the time of model creation... in any case, it will always be possible to apply a scaling factor to the whole result :).
-A problem of SCALE This issue is common also to pure Photogrammetry tools!
+A PROBLEM OF SCALE This issue is common also to pure Photogrammetry tools!
 Photogrammetry software has inbuilt tools to apply scale, with multiple measurements and residual error calculation.
 If you are using markers of known size/pattern size, or some metric details of the scene are known (like the offset of the camera in the MENCI tool), the scale is calculated automatically.
-A plethora of tools Using 3D from images is easy, you need a camera and one of the many software tools...
+A PLETHORA OF TOOLS Using 3D from images is easy, you need a camera and one of the many software tools...
 A lot of free tools, often a "toolchain" of existing tools.
 Some semi-free or very cheap software.
-Many commercial implementations, sometimes bundled to custom-made devices.
-Online - Offline Computing 3D reconstruction from photos is a cumbersome task, computationally.
+ONLINE - OFFLINE Computing 3D reconstruction from photos is a cumbersome task, computationally.
 A reconstruction may take hours, or even more than one day...
 For this reason some tools are implemented as web-services.
-The data is sent to a remote server, ad you receive the results - 3 Good performances, remote code is regularly updated - Second and the second a Regard3D Open Source tool.
+The data is sent to a remote server, ad you receive the results